 For PACFA Registrants, the course counts as 8 hours of Category A CPD (Continuing Professional Development).

 To register, please complete the information below and make your payment at least 14 days prior to commencement of the course to secure your place.

-Cancellations made 5 or less working days prior to the course commencement date are non-refundable and cannot be transferred to a future course or event.
+Cancellations made 5 or less working days prior to the course commencement date are 100% non-refundable.

 Cancellations made more than 5 working days prior to the course commencement date may apply via email to email@example.com for a refund.

 After the commencement date/time of the course, no refunds are possible.